 The two images show Tae-yong Son, Vice President responsible for the microLED team at Samsung Electronic's Visual Display Business Unit.

-We haven't heard any complaints regarding the visible seams at Samsung's MicroLED TVs, but it is interesting to see them so clearly in these photos.
+We haven't heard any complaints regarding the visible seams at Samsung's MicroLED TVs, but it is interesting to see them so clearly in these photos, for people that have not yet seen a microLED TV in real life.
 Companies are developing technologies that will make the seams less visible.

 In any case, it is not clear whether companies, Samsung and others, have a path for reducing tiled microLED TV panels to a price point that will compete in price with current OLED high-end TVs, at standard sizes (55 to 83 inch).